A brief guide to auction fees

 For instance, a personal loan could be taken out to cover auction fees if needed.
 But it is worth consulting a broker or specialist lender for further guidance that fits your unique needs.

-At Market Financial Solutions (MFS), we provide bespoke and speedy bridging loans for auction purchases, allowing our clients to complete their purchase within the 28-day payment window.
+At Market Financial Solutions, we provide bespoke and speedy bridging loans for auction purchases, allowing our clients to complete their purchase within the 28-day payment window.
 We can provide loans from £100,000 up to £20 million at a maximum loan to value (LTV) ratio of 75%.
-Additionally, we offer variable and fixed rates for up to 24 months.
+Additionally, we offer variable and fixed rates for up to 18 months and tracker rates for up to 24 months.

 What’s more, your application will have an assigned underwriter from day 1.
 The underwriter will tailor our funding to your circumstances, and explain how certain fees could impact your case.